esullivan9/complex_roots/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-This program takes a complex number (the value for x and y entered by the user) in and finds the nth roots (n is a value entered by the user) of it.
+This program takes a complex number (the user enters the values for x and y) in and finds the nth roots (n is entered by the user) of it.

 The user inputs values for x and y, which determine what complex number will be used.
 The program then displays the complex number using the values of x and y which the user entered (ex: if the user entered 3 for x and -2 for y, the program would